Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 For the third boundary condition, select ‘Wall’ from the drop-down menu.
 Set (U) Velocity to ‘Slip’.

-As previously discussed, a ‘Symmetry’ boundary condition will be applied to the symmetry plane, since we expect mirrored aerodynamic flow patterns about this plane:
+As previously discussed, a ‘Symmetry’ boundary condition will be applied to the symmetry plane, since we expect mirrored aerodynamic flow patterns on the two sides of the car.
+Assign the symmetry face to the boundary condition.

 e.
 Wall: Moving Wall

-Now, we are going to assign a boundary condition to the road.
-Create yet another ‘Wall’ boundary condition.
+Now, assign a boundary condition to the ground face which is the street.
+Create another ‘Wall’ boundary condition.
+For better clarity rename the boundary condition to ‘Street’.
 This time, set (U) Velocity to ‘Moving wall’.
-In this configuration, the user can specify the tangential component for the fluid velocity on the assigned faces.
+In this configuration, specify the tangential component for the fluid velocity on the assigned face.

 We can model the rotating car wheels with a ‘Wall’ boundary condition.
 This time, select ‘Rotating wall’ for (U) Velocity.
 The following information is necessary to set up a rotating wall condition: